polkadot-js/docs/docs/substrate/storage.md

 - **interface**: `api.query.nominationPools.reversePoolIdLookup`
 - **summary**:    A reverse lookup from the pool's account id to its id.

-   This is only used for slashing.
+   This is only used for slashing and on automatic withdraw update.
 In all other instances, the  pool id is used, and the accounts are deterministically derived from it.

 ### rewardPools(`u32`): `Option<PalletNominationPoolsRewardPool>`
 - **interface**: `api.query.nominationPools.rewardPools`
 - **summary**:    Reward pools.
 This is where there rewards for each pool accumulate.
-When a members payout is  claimed, the balance comes out fo the reward pool.
+When a members payout is  claimed, the balance comes out of the reward pool.
 Keyed by the bonded pools account.

 ### subPoolsStorage(`u32`): `Option<PalletNominationPoolsSubPools>`
 - **interface**: `api.query.nominationPools.subPoolsStorage`